jspotten/cs324-labs/12-lab-proxy-iomultiplex/README.md

 ### Client Request States

 A note about the "current state" member above.
-But because handling an HTTP request involves various tasks (e.g., receive request from client, send request to server, etc.), it is helpful to think about the problem in terms of "states" and events that trigger transitions between these states.
+Because handling an HTTP request involves various tasks (e.g., receive request from client, send request to server, etc.), it is helpful to think about the problem in terms of "states" with events that trigger transitions between these states.
 It is recommended that you use the following set of request states, each associated with different I/O operations related to HTTP proxy operation: